major0001/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 # Webstack monitoring

+Here  we learn the importance of measuring and monitoring data/server traffic using Datadog.
 This project invovled setting up Sumo Logic accounts to monitor server traffic on my three HBnB servers.